celery/celery/docs/userguide/routing.rst

 ---------------------

-Celery comes with a tool called :program:`celery amqp` that is used for command line access to the AMQP API, enabling access to administration tasks like creating/deleting queues and exchanges, purging queues or sending messages.
+Celery comes with a tool called :program:`celery amqp` that's used for command line access to the AMQP API, enabling access to administration tasks like creating/deleting queues and exchanges, purging queues or sending messages.
 It can also be used for non-AMQP brokers, but different implementation may not implement all commands.

 You can write commands directly in the arguments to :program:`celery amqp`,